From the Studio to the Stage

 State Dance Company

 Audiences will see two State Dance Company works in the upcoming Fall Dance Concert.
-Guest artist Kassandra Taylor Newberry set one piece on the company during an August residency, and another is a work-in-progress showing of a piece by dance faculty member Tara Z. Mullins.
+Guest artist Kassandra Taylor Newberry set one piece on the company during an August residency, and the other is a work-in-progress showing of a piece by dance faculty member Tara Z. Mullins.

 There It Is ︱ Kassandra Taylor Newberry

 There It Is by Kassandra Taylor Newberry is a quirky and enjoyable experience for the audience.
-It is full of personality and quick, intricate movements that showcase Newberry’s unique movement style and keen sense of musicality.
+It is full of personality and quick, intricate choreography that showcases Newberry’s unique movement style and keen sense of musicality.
 And did we mention that the dancers are wearing sunglasses for the whole piece?

 This is the second piece that Newberry has set on the State Dance Company.
 She first came to NC State in 2021 to set her piece “Ah…I See!” on the company.
 She returned for another three-day residency in August to set There It Is on the nine dancers performing in the piece.
 Department staff member and State Dance Company alumni LilyGrace Wolfe (’22) also returned to the dance studio to serve as Newberry’s rehearsal assistant.
 Wolfe has continued to direct rehearsals for the piece to ensure that it will be show-ready.

-“I met Kassandra when I was about 11 years old, and she remains one of my biggest influences and role models,” explains Wolfe.
+“I met Kassandra when I was about 11 years old, and she remains one of my biggest influences and role models today,” explains Wolfe.
 “To have even a small role in bringing her work to the stage has been such a meaningful, full-circle experience.”

 There It Is will be performed in the Fall Dance Concert and will return in the State Dance Company spring concert on April 3 and 4, 2025, in Stewart Theatre.